jkulhanek/aparse/README.md

 Aparse is a python argparse extension with support for typing.
 It has support for `argparse` and `click` libraries.
 It uses function signatures to automatically register arguments to parsers.
-Please refer to the documentation: [jkulhanek.github.com/aparse](https://jkulhanek.github.com/aparse).
+Please refer to the [documentation](https://jkulhanek.github.io/aparse).

 The following features are currently supported:
 - Arguments with `int`, `float`, `str`, `bool` values both with and without default value.